Search Our Website

 Measuring and hedging Operational Risk in Banks has a direct impact on Credit Risk metrics, reserving, and earnings.

-Each type of investment fund including hedge funds will have its own operational risk profile depending on the asset class the funds invests in, turnover rates, underlying investments, historical performance, etc.
+• Each type of investment fund will have its own operational risk profile depending on the strategy of the fund.

 Measuring and hedging the operational risk of investment funds will have a direct impact on annual investment returns.